NooMinds/global-ai-standards/initial-standards-site/docs/child-safety.md

 # Global AI Child Safety

 **Free standard + free baseline exam.**
-Protect children wherever AI shows up in your product.
+Protect your child whenever they use AI.

 ## Outcomes
-- Age-appropriate experiences by default
+- Age-appropriate filters for under 16s.
-- Harmful content filtered
+- Harmful content filtered and replaced appropriately (safe alternatives or a neutral refusal).
-- Parental consent and data minimisation in place
+- Regulatory & safeguarding priority at every step.

 ## Start free
 - **Run the free baseline exam** (see how your assistant performs today)
 - Apply the Child Safety instruction (copy-paste)
 - Re-test to earn the Child Safety badge